oopsmonk/documentation/channels/1.2/tutorials/build-a-messaging-app.md

     client.send_message_with_options(&message.0, send_opt)?;
     println!("Published signed message");
     ```
-8. Optionally publish the sequence message on the channel
+8. Publish the sequence message on the channel

     ```rust
     let sequence = message.1.unwrap();
     client.send_message_with_options(&sequence, send_opt)?;
     println!("Published sequence message");
     ```
+    Depending on your choice in step 4.2, you can skip this step.

     `message.1` is not available when we are not using multi branching on the author, thus we need to unwrap the `Option` first.